 Please note that a participant will not be permitted to attend a Catawba Riverkeeper Camp or Education Program without submitting a completed and signed "Assumption of Risk and Release Form" and "Anti-Bullying Policy Agreement".
 These forms will be included with the registration forms participants receive after purchasing a ticket, but can be viewed online beforehand here.

-Registration documents must be submitted at least 2 weeks before the start date of the program.
+Registration documents must be submitted before the start date of the program.

 - 1 or more weeks before camp you are eligible for a 100% refund of your ticket purchase.

 - 1 to 6 days before camp you are eligible for a 50% refund of your ticket purchase.